knightfall-cs/keynote/README.md

 ## Customization for Termux

-If you're using Termux, you can customize your experience with Keynote even further.
+If you're using Termux, you can customize your experience with bash.bashrc file even further.
 Here's how:

 - **Check out the [custom `bash.bashrc` file](https://github.com/knightfall-cs/termux-bashrc) on GitHub.**